fscorrupt/awesome-stars/README.md

 - [aunefyren/wrapperr](https://github.com/aunefyren/wrapperr) - Website based application that summarizes Plex statistics from a given period and displays it in a nice format.
 Similar to the Spotify Wrapped concept.
 - [stoatchat/self-hosted](https://github.com/stoatchat/self-hosted) - Deploy Stoat on your own infrastructure!
 - [evoactivity/PlutoIPTV](https://github.com/evoactivity/PlutoIPTV) - Grab EPG & M3U from Pluto.tv
-- [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - The config web stack for business apps - build internal tools, client portals, web apps, admin panels, dashboards, web sites, and CRUD apps with YAML or JSON.
+- [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - Build apps that AI can generate, humans can review, and teams can maintain.
+Config that works between code and natural language.
 - [KelvinTegelaar/CIPP](https://github.com/KelvinTegelaar/CIPP) - CIPP is a M365 multitenant management solution

 ## Jinja